 It happened in just a few seconds; I was trying to hook up to a trailer.
 A co-worker was holding up the hitch of the trailer while motioning me backward.
 It was raining, so I was wearing rubber boots, and my foot slipped off the clutch, jolting the tractor into reverse and crushing my co-worker’s leg between the tractor and the trailer.
 An ambulance ride, OSHA inspection and subsequent fines later, I realized it was time for our farm to take safety much more seriously.

 Farming remains one of the most dangerous occupations in the country.
-The government statistics are sobering – between 2003 and 2011, nearly 6,000 agricultural workers died from work-related injuries in the U.S. The on-the-job injury rate for agricultural workers is more than 40 percent higher than the overall rate for all workers.
-Every day, about 243 agricultural workers suffer a serious lost-work-time injury, and five percent of those injuries result in permanent impairment.
+The government statistics are sobering – in 2019, 410 farmers and farm workers died from work related inquiries, while about 100 agricultural workers suffered an injury resulting in lost-work time, according to The National Institute for Occupational Safety and Health (NIOSH).
+In 2020 the U.S. Bureau of Labor Statistics reported that the Agriculture, Forestry, Fishing, and Hunting industry sector had the third highest number of fatal work injuries behind Transportation and Warehousing, and Construction at the top of the list.
 If statistics seem too abstract, talk with some of your fellow farm owners.
 It’s likely at least a few of them can recount a serious accident on their farm.

 Accidents can, and do, happen all the time.
-It’s important to implement preventative precautions, and to be prepared if the worst case scenario does occur.
+It’s important to implement preventative precautions, and to be prepared if the worst case scenario happens.

 How can you prepare?